 This book is hilarious and horrifying.
 Did you know that women were banned in France from wearing trousers?
 If they wanted to wear "male" clothing they had to apply to the police and pay for a permit.
 The ban was overturned in...
 2013!

 The whole book is full of maddening little anecdotes about the way society treated (and still treats) women who deviate from societal expectations.
 At times, all you can do is to laugh to stop yourself crying.
-The book sometimes feels like a catalogue of Fragile Masculinity – as men of the age rage against women encroaching into “their” territory”.
-The fear that a woman might to as good a job as a man – as an employee or as a lover – is seen as an existential threat which must be crushed.
+The book sometimes feels like a catalogue of Fragile Masculinity - as men of the age rage against women encroaching into "their" territory".
+The fear that a woman might do as good a job as a man - as an employee or as a lover - is seen as an existential threat which must be crushed.

 It is difficult to place modern attitudes on historic figures.
 Our notions of people's gender and sexuality don't always fit with how they thought of themselves.
 Are these "gal-pals" or lesbians?
 Is this person wearing men's clothes out of economic necessity or because they are Trans?
 We can't ever know their lived experience, but the author uses great care and sensitivity to describe all those involved.